-Most lectures start with a brief (5-10 minute) overview on the board of the material discussed in the previous class.
-This is meant to remind students of the most important concepts discussed as we move along, and should present an excellent opportunity for taking notes.
+Think-tank sessions: Most lectures start with a brief (10-15 minute) overview on the board of the material discussed during the previous class period and that introduces the content for that day's lecture.
+This is meant to remind and test students on the most important concepts discussed as we move along, and should present an excellent opportunity for taking notes.